jjoshua123444/ePortfolio/index.md

 •	Employ strategies for building collaborative environments that enable diverse audiences to support organizational decision-making in the field of computer science.
 Integrating Firebase Authentication I was able to meet this course outcome.
 Firebase, being a service that is provided by Google, offers a platform for collaboration among diverse audiences, which will enable more organizational decision-making in the field of computer science.
 By using Firebase, this allows for an environment where others familiar with this platform can contribute and improve my artifact.

-4. Reflect on the process of enhancing and modifying the artifact.
-What did you learn as you were creating it and improving it?
-What challenges did you face?
 Reflecting on the process of enhancing and modifying, there were many valuable skills I have learned when improving my artifact.
 Implementing Firebase Authentication gave me a better understanding of utilizing different technology, API integration, libraries, and frameworks it uses.
 In addition to this, it allowed me to better understand the process of transitioning from an SQLite database to a cloud database.
 This has given me more confidence in my ability to enhance security and usability.
 While learning a lot in this enhancement there were some challenges I have faced.
 Previously stated earlier, creating the initial hashing of the passwords using the SHA-256 algorithm, gave me the realization that there was a need to implement a working password reset using an email address.
 Transitioning from SQLite to Firebase Authentication posed a challenge to me initially due to the fact I had to make sure my previous classes were set up correctly for this integration.